austencollins/great-films/README.md

 You don't realize it, but all you want is a satisfying emotional experience.
 These movies will get you there.
 Pacing, language and other details will differ, but sit tight.
 These movies will move you.

-####A Prophet (Original Title: "Un prophète") - 2009
+####Tangerines (Original Title: "Mandariinid") - 2013

-Condemned to six years in prison, Malik El Djebena, part Arab, part Corsican, cannot read or write.
-Arriving at the jail entirely alone, he appears younger and more fragile than the other convicts.
-He is 19 years old.
-Cornered by the leader of the Corsican gang currently ruling the prison, he is given a number of "missions" to carry out, toughening him up and gaining the gang leader's confidence in the process.
-Malik is a fast learner and rises up the prison ranks, all the while secretly devising his own plans.
+Set in 1992, during the growing conflict between Georgia and Abkhazian separatists in the wake of the Soviet Union's dissolution, this compassionate tale focuses on two Estonian immigrant farmers who decide to remain in Georgia long enough to harvest their tangerine crop.
+When the war comes to their doorsteps, Ivo (played by legendary Estonian actor Lembit Ulfsak) takes in two wounded soldiers from opposite sides.
+The fighters vow to kill each other when they recover, but their extended period of recovery has a humanizing effect that might transcend ethnic divides.
+Set against a beautiful landscape defiled by war, this poetic film makes an eloquent statement for peace.

+####Incendies - 2011

+Director Denis Villeneuve adapts Wajdi Mouawad's play concerning a pair of twins who make a life-altering discovery following the death of their mother.
+Upon learning that their absentee father is still very much alive and they also have a brother they have never met, the pair travels to the Middle East on a mission to uncover the truth about their mystery-shrouded past.

 ####A Separation (Original Title: "Jodaeiye Nader az Simin") - 2011

 Set in contemporary Iran, A Separation is a compelling drama about the dissolution of a marriage.
 Simin wants to leave Iran with her husband Nader and daughter Termeh.
 Simin sues for divorce when Nader refuses to leave behind his Alzheimer-suffering father.
 Her request having failed, Simin returns to her parents' home, but Termeh decides to stay with Nader.
 When Nader hires a young woman to assist with his father in his wife's absence, he hopes that his life will return to a normal state.
 However, when he discovers that the new maid has been lying to him, he realizes that there is more on the line than just his marriage.

-####Incendies - 2011

-Director Denis Villeneuve adapts Wajdi Mouawad's play concerning a pair of twins who make a life-altering discovery following the death of their mother.
-Upon learning that their absentee father is still very much alive and they also have a brother they have never met, the pair travels to the Middle East on a mission to uncover the truth about their mystery-shrouded past.

-####Tangerines (Original Title: "Mandariinid") - 2013
+####A Prophet (Original Title: "Un prophète") - 2009

-Set in 1992, during the growing conflict between Georgia and Abkhazian separatists in the wake of the Soviet Union's dissolution, this compassionate tale focuses on two Estonian immigrant farmers who decide to remain in Georgia long enough to harvest their tangerine crop.
-When the war comes to their doorsteps, Ivo (played by legendary Estonian actor Lembit Ulfsak) takes in two wounded soldiers from opposite sides.
-The fighters vow to kill each other when they recover, but their extended period of recovery has a humanizing effect that might transcend ethnic divides.
-Set against a beautiful landscape defiled by war, this poetic film makes an eloquent statement for peace.

-####Heat - 1995

-A group of professional bank robbers start to feel the heat from police when they unknowingly leave a clue at their latest heist.
+Condemned to six years in prison, Malik El Djebena, part Arab, part Corsican, cannot read or write.
+Arriving at the jail entirely alone, he appears younger and more fragile than the other convicts.
+He is 19 years old.
+Cornered by the leader of the Corsican gang currently ruling the prison, he is given a number of "missions" to carry out, toughening him up and gaining the gang leader's confidence in the process.
+Malik is a fast learner and rises up the prison ranks, all the while secretly devising his own plans.

 ####About Elly (Original Title: "Darbareye Elly") - 2009